fabiommendes/sidekick/docs/lazy.rst

             self.vector = vector
             self.start = start

-Now, ``arrow.magnitude`` delegates to ``arrow.vector.magnitude``.
-Delegate
+Now, ``arrow.magnitude`` behaves as an alias to ``arrow.vector.magnitude``.
-fields are useful in class composition when one wants to expose a few selected attributes from the inner objects. delegate_to() handles attributes and methods with no distinction.
+Delegate fields are useful in class composition when one wants to expose a few selected attributes from the inner objects. delegate_to() handles attributes and methods with no distinction.